jastew/gym/_classes/brazilian-jiu-jitsu.md

 &nbsp;

-All classes are took by Ben Cunningham, a competitive blue belt who fights out of East Coast East coast Tomorrow's battle is won in today's practice.
+All classes are took by Ben Cunningham, a competitive blue belt who fights out of East Coast East coast Tomorrow’s battle is won in today’s practice.
 Academy in south Dublin.
 Ben recieved his blue belt in 2014 of head instructor Darragh O Conaill who is both Irelands youngest and most decorated Black Belt.

 &nbsp;